 Greece vacation packages: itineraries

-Finding the ideal schedule is one of the most difficult issues most people have while organizing a vacation to Greece.
-One that makes the most of their time, suits their preferences, and is affordable.
+Finding the best schedule is hard.
+Most people struggle with it when planning a trip to Greece.
+One that makes the most of their time, suits their preferences and is affordable.

-The Greek Golden Triangle of Athens-Santorini-Mykonos is a popular initial stop for visitors, but others may choose to go on to other famous destinations such as Crete, Rhodes, and Corfu.
+The Greek Golden Triangle is Athens-Santorini-Mykonos.
+It’s a popular first stop for visitors.
+But, others may choose to go on to other famous places.
+These include Crete, Rhodes, and Corfu.
 What’s next, then?
-In a country with over 220 inhabited islands and an area of 131,000 km2, it’s easy to get overwhelmed by the sheer number of things to see and do.
+The country has over 220 inhabited islands.
+It covers an area of 131,000 km2.
+It’s easy to get overwhelmed by the sheer number of things to see and do.

 In Greece, there are several options for getting about.

-Private drivers are less widespread and more expensive in the United States than in other places, although they do exist.
-In comparison to, example, France or Italy, the rail and bus networks in the United States are outdated and inefficient.
+Private drivers are less common and pricier in the United States.
+But, they do exist elsewhere.
+For example, in comparison to France or Italy, the rail and bus networks in the United States are old and slow.

-However, the ferry system is perhaps the most comprehensive and effective in the world.
+However, the ferry system is the most complete and effective.
+It is a world leader.

-Taxi drivers in Athens, as in many other cities, may be hit-or-miss, so knowing the contact information of a dependable one is important.
+Taxi drivers in Athens, as in many other cities, can be unreliable.
+So, knowing the contact information of a dependable one is important.

 See our page HERE GetYourGuide.com for more information on getting to and from the Athens airport.

-We utilize Ferryhopper for ferries and rent a vehicle everywhere we go, even if it’s just for a few days.
+We use Ferryhopper for ferries and rent a vehicle everywhere we go, even if it’s for a few days.
 Don’t depend on Google Maps and make sure you have access to some decent ones!

-We prefer Aegean/Olympic to travel between cities since it’s faster and less expensive than using the ferry.
-However, Skyexpress or even Ryanair are viable options on occasion.
-Until a few months before departure, it is difficult to get ferry, rail, and aircraft schedules.
+We prefer Aegean/Olympic to travel between cities.
+It’s faster and cheaper than the ferry.
+But, Skyexpress or even Ryanair are viable options on occasion.
+Until a few months before departure, it is difficult to get ferry, rail, and plane schedules.

-Sailing is, of course, another popular option, and we have a comprehensive guide on sailing the Greek Islands to get you started.
+Sailing is also popular.
+We have a complete guide on sailing the Greek Islands to get you started.

 They might be as short as a few hours at a single location or as long as your whole vacation.
-While some choose to travel at a breakneck rate, others prefer to take their time when it comes to seeing everything that Greece has to offer.
+Some choose to travel.
+Others prefer to take their time to see all that Greece has to offer.

-While some cater to the needs of young people on a budget, other cater to the needs of rich retirees – and everyone in between.
+Some cater to the needs of young people on a budget.
+Others cater to the needs of rich retirees.
+They serve everyone.

-Also, our chosen Private Transfer company may meet you at your hotel or at the Pireaus port in Athens for some amazing excursions.
-They can tailor trips to your preferences, and their brand new Mercedes vehicles are equipped to handle large groups.
+Also, our chosen Private Transfer company may meet you at your hotel.
+They may also meet you at the Pireaus port in Athens for some amazing excursions.
+They can tailor trips to your preferences.
+Their brand-new Mercedes vehicles can handle large groups.

 See our Greece Tours site for a comprehensive list of everything we propose.

-When booking Greece lodging, we make an effort to support local family companies.
+When booking Greek lodging, we make an effort to support local family companies.
 Booking.com is our go-to site when this is an option, but it’s not always the case.
-Many of their bookings are refundable, and they feature the country’s broadest selection of accommodations, from bed and breakfasts to all-inclusive resorts.
+Many bookings are refundable.
+They offer the country’s widest range of accommodations.
+These go from bed and breakfasts to all-inclusive resorts.

-If you’re traveling with a big party, renting a private villa or apartment might be more convenient.
-While the media may be full of horror tales regarding Airbnb, we have had a positive experience as both visitors and hosts.
+If you’re traveling with a big party, renting a private villa or apartment might be easier.
+The media may be full of horror stories about Airbnb.
+But, we have had a good experience as both visitors and hosts.

-In Greece, you may stay in a converted windmill, fishing cottage, cave home, or Ottoman Mansion, all of which are unique and memorable experiences in their own right.
-Even farms, yachts, and Glamping tents are included!
+In Greece, you may stay in a converted windmill or a fishing cottage.
+You could also stay in a cave home or an Ottoman Mansion.
+Each is a unique and memorable experience.
+We include even farms, yachts, and Glamping tents!

 Language Greek is the native language of the Greeks.

-English is commonly spoken and understood across the nation, however regional dialects do exist, particularly in isolated and less frequented places.
+English is common and understood across the nation.
+But, regional dialects do exist.
+They are especially common in isolated and less frequented places.

-Many Greek terms are still used in English and other languages today, making it an accessible language to learn.
+Today, English and other languages still use many Greek terms.
+This makes Greek an easy language to learn.
 Of course, delivery is where the challenge lies.